 Biodegradable vs. Compostable – Is There A Difference?

-Here at Advanced Filtration, we are constantly looking at new trends in our industry as well as movements around the world.
+Here at Advanced Filtration, we are constantly looking at new trends in our industry, such as biodegradable vs. compostable, as well as movements around the world.
 In recent years, environmental conservation has become a crucial topic for everyone—not just the ecologically-conscious—and many organizations are working towards implementing policies that will drive this agenda.

 Because of this, not only are many companies, governmental agencies, and other organizations switching to green energy sources whenever possible, but manufacturers are also making environmental products that people can recycle and reuse.
 However, it can sometimes become difficult for a company to choose which products are the best to make, or which to choose for their everyday use.